WilliamsNY/contain-element/README.md

 * Pure JavaScript with no dependencies
 * Configures the horizontal and vertical alignment of the contained element
 * Can detect the native size or have it specified at runtime
-* Includes function to update the size and position

 ## Usage